 Black gram is a member of the Asiatic Vigna crop group.
-It is an annual pulse grown mostly as a fallow crop in rotation with cereals.
-Similar to the other pulses, black gram, being a legume, it enriches soil nitrogen content and has relatively a short (90-120 days) duration.
+It is an annual pulse grown mostly as a fallow crop in rotation with rice.
+Similar to the other pulses, black gram, being a legume, enriches soil nitrogen content and has relatively short (90-120 days) duration of maturity.

 Seasons and cultivation

 Black gram is a warm weather crop and comes up in areas receiving an annual rainfall ranging from 600 to 1000mm.
-It is mainly cultivated in a cereal-pulse cropping system primarily to conserve soil nutrients and utilize the left over soil moisture particularly after rice cultivation.
-Hence, although it is grown in all the seasons, majority of black gram cultivation falls in either rabi or late rabi seasons particularly in peninsular India.
+It is mainly cultivated in a cereal-pulse cropping system primarily to conserve soil nutrients and utilize the left over soil moisture particularly, after rice cultivation.
+Hence, although it can be grown in all the seasons, majority of black gram cultivation falls in either rabi or late rabi seasons particularly in peninsular India.